V. S. Achuthanandan: Public image

 His oratorical style became a distinctive part of his public persona.
 Journalists described the so-called "VS style" as folksy yet forceful: he often spoke in a colloquial manner, with exaggerated pauses and emphases to drive home points.
 This style – including on-the-spot jokes and witty nicknames for opponents (famously calling Rahul Gandhi an "Amul baby") – made his speeches memorable and appealed to ordinary listeners.
-Media accounts say that his trademark use of repetition and stress in speeches “endeared him to the masses and the cadre within the party,” earning both respect and a touch of humor from the audience.
+Media accounts say that his trademark use of repetition and stress in speeches “endeared him to the masses and the cadre within the party,” earning both respect and a touch of humour from the audience.
 Even late in life, Achuthanandan frequently held lively public meetings, and news coverage often highlighted the energy and plain-speaking tone of his campaign rallies.

 Within the CPI(M) and among political insiders, Achuthanandan was known as a fiercely independent and sometimes divisive figure.
 He was never reluctant to publicly "speak his mind" even when it broke with party directives.
 In the 2000s this led to well-known factional feuds, especially with then Kerala state secretary Pinarayi Vijayan.
-In 2007 both leaders were briefly suspended from the party Politburo for publicly criticizing each other, and Achuthanandan was not immediately reinstated, underscoring his reputation as a maverick.
+In 2007 both leaders were briefly suspended from the party Politburo for publicly criticising each other, and Achuthanandan was not immediately reinstated, underscoring his reputation as a maverick.
 Some party colleagues described him in earlier years as "abrasive, uncompromising and often ruthless," tolerating no dissent from subordinates.
 Yet by the 2010s he was also viewed by many as a corrective force: an outsider-turned-reformer whose principled stands (against corruption or perceived "rightward" shifts) made him a popular conscience-keeper.
 He himself warned that the CPI(M) was "moving away from its communist roots," causing tension with leaders he felt were compromising on ideology.

 He was also critical of what he perceived as complacency or deviation within leftist movements.
 During his tenure as chief minister, he implicitly responded to intra-party criticisms by invoking historical examples like the dissolution of the Soviet Union, warning that revolutionary movements must guard against internal decay.

 As chief minister, Achuthanandan raised concerns about central government policies, including opposition to a proposed Free Trade Agreement that he believed would adversely affect Kerala’s edible oil producers.
 This was consistent with his political stance in defending the interests of vulnerable sections of society.